Center for Research on College-Workforce Transitions

 The College Internship Study

 A longitudinal mixed-methods study at 14 campuses across the nation, exploring the impacts of specific features of internships on student success and issues with access/equity

 The NSCI provides campuses with detailed, robust insights on students experiences with their internship programs

 The Tuned In Labs is a research-based, student-led series of workshops designed to support the well-being and mental health of college students of color

-The Networks and Cultural Assets (NACA) project documents career-related networks and community cultural wealth of students of color to inform campus outreach and student services
+The Networks and Cultural Assets (NCA) project documents career-related networks and community cultural wealth of students of color to inform campus outreach and student services

 This pilot project is exploring if and how higher education is incorporating climate-related issues into career advising and skills-focused teaching/faculty PD